160804313/hello-world/README.md

 # hello-world
-my first repository for shell programming
+my first repository for shell programming.
+I will submit the change.